vgwb/Antura_arabic/docs/Modules/Database.md

 The SQLite database is loaded and connected to whenever a player profile is selected, and generated if non-existing.
 All communication with the SQLite database is performed through a **Antura.Db.DBService** instance, managed by the **DatabaseManager**.
 The structure of the SQLite database can be generated a runtime and this is controlled through the `DBService.GenerateTable(bool create, bool drop)`, which can be updated to reflect any changes in the DB scheme.
-Note that any change to the database scheme must also prompt a sequential update of **AppConstants.DbSchemeVersion** for versioning to function correctly.
+Note that any change to the database scheme must also prompt a sequential update of **AppConfig.DbSchemeVersion** for versioning to function correctly.

 ## Profile API

 The logging database supports multiple profiles.
 A profile can be selected using `Antura.Db.DatabaseManager.LoadDynamicDbForPlayerProfile(int profileId)`, which loads (or creates if it does not exists) a database for logging data of the chosen player.
 Player profiles are also supported with:

 - New profile creation (through `CreateProfile()`)
 - Profile deletion (through `DropProfile()`)